 Phone Scam Calls

-IT Services has been made aware that members of the College Community received a Scam Phone call; from a College phone number (phone number was spoofed as Campus Safety’s phone number).
-The scammer had access to certain specific information that is displayed on the College’s public website www.mercy.edu.
+IT Services has been made aware that members of the University Community received a Scam Phone call; from a University phone number (phone number was spoofed as Campus Safety’s phone number).
+The had access to certain specific information that is displayed on the University’s public website www.mercy.edu.

 Due to COVID-19 Phone Call Scams have increased drastically over the past few months.
 In some scams, the scammer will act friendly and helpful.
 In others, they might threaten or try to scare you.
 One thing you can count on is that a phone scammer will try to get money or your personal information to commit identity theft.
 Please be aware and never disclose personal or financial information.
 For more information on Phone Scams please see FTC.gov website, click here.